CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/grafana/prerequisites.md

     * [Promtail 3.0.0][] archive.
     * [Promtail Install][] archive.

-1. Extract the downloaded Promtail to a folder with the same name.
+1. Extract the downloaded `promtail-windows-amd64.exe` archive to a folder with the same name.
-1. Extract the downloaded Promtail Install file to a folder with the same name.
+1. Extract the downloaded `Promtail.Install` archive to a folder with the same name.

 ## Backup Old Files